Our redevelopment project

-In summer 2020 we will reopen with a whole load more museum to discover.
+We plan to reopen in spring 2021 with a whole load more museum to discover.

 Expanded buildings and new spaces

-The renovation of the original Grade 1 listed Geffrye Almshouses and the development of new spaces, masterminded by Wright & Wright Architects Ltd, will create 80% more space for exhibitions, events and collections.
+The renovation of the original Grade 1 listed almshouses and the development of new spaces, masterminded by Wright & Wright Architects, will create 80% more space for exhibitions, events and collections.

 New Home Galleries

 The Home Galleries run the full length of the almshouse building.
 Here you will be able to explore contemporary and historic stories of home.
 Lots more of our collections and archives will be on display.

 Refreshed Rooms Through Time

 Our much-loved period rooms will be reinstated with fresh information, and there will be a new Victorian room scenario.

 Visitors will be able to find out more about the history of the building and the people who lived here, through tours, talks and displays.

 Our Gardens Through Time will be open all year round and we're adding a 21st century green roof.
 Stunning and sustainable, it will highlight the challenges of gardening in climate crisis.